espocrm/documentation/docs/user-guide/reports.md

 *Runtime Filters* allow you to specify different filters before you run the report.

+!!! note

-Note: Specifying a runtime filter can be also useful for dashlets and report panels.
+    Specifying a runtime filter can be also useful for dashlets and report panels.

 ### Charts

-Grid report allows displaying results in a chart form.
+Grid report allows displaying results in chart form.

 There are following chart types available: